Firing someone is part of the job.

 Termination should never feel like it came out of left field, unless the reason involves something serious: harassment, safety violations, theft.
 That is not leadership.
 That is an ambush.

-Given clear feedback with specific examples.
+Before you get here, you should have given clear feedback with specific examples.
 Offered support or adjustments where appropriate.
-Set expectations with a timeline and follow up.
+Set expectations with a timeline and followed up.
 Documented it, on paper, not in your head.

 If you have done all of that and nothing has changed, then yes, it is time.